KingLLee/KingLLee.github.io/_pages/cv.md

 * Strong self-learning ability and skilled in hands-on tasks
 * Proficient in programming with Python and Fortran for scientific computing and data analysis
 * Numerical Modeling & Simulation
+* Data Analysis: Climate and Ocean Datasets
+* Academic Writing and Presentations in English

 Publications
 ======